lucian-pdev/CAIN_DM_helper/README.md

 This project is a **non-commercial passion project**.
 It is distributed freely with the intent to support and grow the community around the **CAIN TTRPG**.

-> No proprietary materials have been copied or redistributed from either source.

 ---

 ## Future Plans

-- Add encounter randomizers
 - Add reactions and chatter for immersion
-- Add tracking for afflictions, past events, NPCs and traces
+- Add tracking for NPCs
-- Add boss and boss arena functionalities
+- Add boss arena functionalities

 ---